spetersoncode/gains/README.md

 gains provides a unified interface for building AI applications across Anthropic, OpenAI, and Google.
 Built from the ground up for Go with first-class streaming, tool orchestration, and composable workflows.

+Most AI agent frameworks either don't support Go or treat it as an afterthought. gains was built to give Go developers a first-class experience.

 ## Principles

 - **Go Idiomatic** - Follows Go conventions: interfaces, functional options, channels, context